lmoellendorf/initscripts/README.md

 When a device is plugged in it is automatically mounted by devmon using udevil.

-To umount the device by a non-root user use *pumount*:
+To umount the device by a non-root user use *udevil*:
-`pumount /media/my-sd-card`
+`udevil umount /media/my-sd-card`